 Treks with bag transfer needn’t carry a change of clothes apart from the nights you are in mountain huts.
 For treks without a bag transfer, we recommend you travel as light as possible without leaving out any of the essentials listed below.

 Day sack: A small sack will be required when opting for a baggage transfer.
 Approximately 20 litres in size, the bag must be large enough to carry warm and waterproof layers, essential kit, food and drinks.
 You will need a rucksack liner to keep the contents dry and waterproof.

 Multi-day sack: A lightweight sack of 28 - 35 litres is needed when not opting for baggage transfer.
 We suggest bags without lots of pockets as they tend to make the sack heavier.
 You will need a rucksack liner to keep the contents dry.

 Short sleeve: Lightweight, breathable base layer made out of a synthetic fabric that can be washed and dried quickly.
-2 will be enough as you wear one and wash one.

 Long sleeve: Base layer for use as an extra layer if needed over a t-shirt.
 It is also useful to wear in the evenings.
 Make sure it’s lightweight and breathable and is made of a material that will wash and dry quickly.

 Fleece mid layer to give you a bit of warmth on cooler days or on a descent.
 This could be with or without a hood, make sure it’s lightweight and packs down small.

 TREKKING TROUSERS AND SHORTS

 Trousers: Lightweight walking trousers to wear if it is cold, or during the evenings.
 Another possibility would be trekking trousers that are adapatable & have zip off legs so they can be worn as shorts.